RS Components’ Richard Jeffers shares his six key principles to outstanding working practices in a manufacturing shop floor

 In all cases, there should be a clear line of sight, with site losses being translated to more detailed shop floor KPIs at the machine.

-“Shop floor excellence is the magic that brings a process-driven approach to continuous improvement”Richard Jeffers, Technical Director Northern Europe, RS Components
+“Shop floor excellence is the magic that brings a process-driven approach to continuous improvement”Richard Jeffers, Director for Industrial Solutions, RS Components

 6. Standards and restoration of basic conditions